What Are the 10 Most Spoken Languages in the World?

 Map showing the languages of India

 Studies show Hindi is the third most spoken language in the world, with approximately 615 million speakers worldwide.
-This statistic from the 25th edition of Ethnologue includes both first and second language speakers.
+This statistic from the 25th edition of Ethnologue includes both first and second-language speakers.
 Hindi is the official language of India, and it is also spoken in numerous other countries in differing dialects.
-Many speak Hindi as a second language, including Mauritius, Suriname, Nepal, Trinidad, Tobago and the United States, among others.
-Meanwhile 343.9 million people speak Hindi as a first, native language.
+Many speak Hindi as a second language, including Mauritius, Suriname, Nepal, Trinidad, Tobago, and the United States, among others.
+Meanwhile, 343.9 million people speak Hindi as their first, native language.

 Author Image